feurbano/bear_data/README.md

 	  Password: ...

-If you don't have a user account (and you are entitle to have you) please contact Francesca Cagnacci or Luca Pedrotti or Ferdinando Urbano.
+If you don't have a user account (and you are entitle to have you) please contact Francesca Cagnacci or Luca Pedrotti.

 Each client software has a different interface to PostgreSQL/PostGIS.
 For some examples see section [Client tools](#clienttools).